ciaraosull/project-4-django/README.md

 *   [Bootstrap Footer Ideas](https://mdbootstrap.com/docs/standard/navigation/footer/): A mix of these were used with customised styling

+*   [Net Ninja Model Methods](https://www.youtube.com/watch?v=ERCt6HUcaFw): Used to learn how to make a model method to show a snippet of the description on home page

 ### Media

 *   [Image for Customising Logo](https://commons.wikimedia.org/wiki/File:MILE_WAVE_LOGO.svg)